Annie Dove Denmark: President of Anderson College, 1928–1953

 This date represented the 25th anniversary, to the day, of the beginning of her term, though her successor was ultimately not found until several months later.
-The trustees were quite surprised by this request and did not accept her resignation until the conclusion of the meeting, when Denmark insisted that they do so.
-Denmark gave her final president's report on January 22, 1953; at the same meeting, president-elect Elmer Francis Haight was introduced to the trustees.
+In her letter, she referenced the school's freedom from debt and good prospects for future financial support as well as her desire to allow the new president enough time to prepare for the next academic year.
+The trustees were quite surprised by this request and did not accept her resignation until the conclusion of the meeting, when she insisted that they do so.
+She gave her final president's report on January 22, 1953; at the same meeting, president-elect Elmer Francis Haight was introduced to the trustees.
 "Denmark Day" was celebrated on Founders Day of that year—February 14, 1953—during which the retiring president was honored by many former students and other guests of the college.
-Denmark's official duties as president came to a close following the commencement exercises of May 22, 1953.
-President Haight began his duties as Anderson's sixth president the following month.
+Her official duties as president came to a close following the commencement exercises of May 22, 1953.
+Haight began his duties as Anderson's sixth president the following month.

-During her presidency, Denmark held a number of other positions within higher education: she led the Southern Association of Colleges for Women as its president from 1934 to 1935, was a member of the Board of Trustees of the Southern Baptist Women's Missionary Union Training School in Louisville, Kentucky, and was the first women to hold an office in the Baptist State Convention when she was its vice president in 1950.
+During her presidency, Denmark held a number of other positions within higher education: she led the Southern Association of Colleges for Women as its president from 1934 to 1935, was a member of the Board of Trustees of the Southern Baptist Women's Missionary Union Training School in Louisville, Kentucky, and was the first woman to hold an office in the Baptist State Convention when she was its vice president in 1950.

 Later life and death

-On her final day as president, the college's trustees elected her president emeritus for life and extended her an invitation to remain living on campus for the rest of her life.
-While she accepted the position, Denmark opted to return to her hometown of Goldsboro.
+On Denmark's final day as president, the college's trustees elected her president emeritus and extended her an invitation to remain living on campus for the rest of her life.
+While she accepted the position, she opted to return to her hometown of Goldsboro.
 She assumed several hobbies in her retirement, including collecting Madonnas and watching baseball.
-After suffering declining health for several months, Denmark died on the morning of January 16, 1974, at Wayne Memorial Hospital in Goldsboro, at the age of 86.
-Denmark never married and left no immediate family following her death.
-Memorial services were held the following day, both at the First Baptist Church in Goldsboro and in Anderson's auditorium.
+After suffering declining health for several months, she died on the morning of January 16, 1974, at Wayne Memorial Hospital in Goldsboro, at the age of 86.
+She never married and left no immediate family.
+Memorial services were held the following day at First Baptist Church in Goldsboro and in Anderson's auditorium.
 She was buried in Goldsboro's Willow Dale Cemetery.